-- Never ever ask simple silly lazy questions you can quickly find in manual or web - People on mailing lists and forums respond volunteerly in their spare free time - do not waste it - be polite, brief and informative - Be as specific and exact as possible - Write exactly what you did ("It doesn't work!" is useless...) - Copy/paste your commands and their output, especially error messages they are keys to solve the problem - Try to search web for the error messages (or their parts) - Try to provide minimal working example add at least part of your data (if applicable) so that the problem is reproducible - Specify name version(s) of distribution ans problematic software - OSS is free as freedom of speech not as free beer!
+- Never ever ask simple silly lazy questions you can quickly find in manual or web - People on mailing lists and forums respond volunteerly in their spare free time - do not waste it - be polite, brief and informative - Be as specific and exact as possible - Write exactly what you did ("It doesn't work!" is useless...) - Copy/paste your commands and their output, especially error messages they are keys to solve the problem - Try to search web for the error messages (or their parts) - Try to provide minimal working example add at least part of your data (if applicable) so that the problem is reproducible - Specify name and version of distribution and of the problematic software - OSS is free as freedom of speech not as free beer!